aminnairi/elm-template/README.md

 - Configured with Rollup to let you leverage all the HTML, CSS & JavaScript ecosystem's tools while still using the power of Elm.
 - Development environment with a server and live reloading as you scale your applicaton to help you focus on your next big thing instead of the tooling.

 *New to Elm?
-I strongly advised you follow the
+I strongly advise you follow the
 [Elm Bridge Curriculum](https://elmbridge.github.io/curriculum/) to get along with the language in no time!*